MateOp1337/XMLCord/README.md

 ## XMLCord Bot

+> ### Warning!
+> XMLCord is currently in early Alpha stages and under active development.
+As such, it may contain bugs or exhibit instability.
+> If you encounter redundant print statements, they are likely leftover from internal testing.
+You are free to remove them as needed.

 **XMLCord** is a Discord bot framework that utilizes XML configuration for defining bot behaviors, commands, and events.
 This framework allows for dynamic command creation and event handling based on XML-defined specifications, providing an easy way to manage bot functionalities without hardcoding them directly into the code.

 ### Key Features